 “Why not, she often iterated, “colors cheer everyone up!”

 My curiosity was piqued.
-She handled the financial and accounting side of some of Mohammed’s more sensitive activities.
+She handled the financial and accounting side of some of her boss Mohammed’s more sensitive activities.

 Exactly what these were she never overtly explained.
 She is surely very good at her job, because he obviously trusts her ability to do what is needed, and it was said that Mohammed Beyh did not suffer incompetence at close quarters.

-Even though I was excluded from her business life, like a dog let back into the house after a party, I often sniffed out enough of the discarded scraps to know what had been served for dinner.
+Even though I was excluded from her business life, like a dog let back inside after a party, I often sniffed out enough of the discarded scraps to know what had been served for dinner.
 Sometimes it was hearing her replies to snippets of phone conversations, at others it was being privy to her rare expressions of frustration at her tasks.

 I knew not to pry.
 The only times I had endured a flash of her annoyance and a snap of her tongue was when I had crossed that line, which even extended into our public interactions.
 On the few occasions I bumped into her at an Arcades restaurant, a frown flashed my way would warned me off when she obviously was hosting a lunch meeting.